Random field theory-based p-values: A review of the SPM implementation: Theory

 \subsubsection{Excursion sets}

-Excursion sets of statistical random fields above a level $u \in \mathbb{R}$ are an elementary building block in the theory of RFP, because the topological features of statistical random fields that RFP is concerned with are topological features of its excursion sets.
+Excursion sets of Gaussian-related random fields above a level $u \in \mathbb{R}$ are an elementary building block in the theory of RFT, because the topological features of Gaussian-related random fields that RFT is concerned with are topological features of its excursion sets.
 We use the following definition \citep[][Section 2, p.
 14]{Worsley1994}: